 is a managing editor at AlterNet.
 Her work has appeared in the New York Times, Village Voice, New York magazine, Street News and many other publications.
 She has won awards for her reporting about the plight of the homeless mentally ill, and written or ghostwritten books on teaching girls about their sexuality, and women who start their own small businesses.

-is associate editor of media and culture at AlterNet.
+is senior writer and associate editor of media and culture at AlterNet.
 Her writing has appeared in the Guardian, Salon, xoJane and Time, and she's written about music for DFA Records, Google Music, Rhapsody and more.
 She also worked on the award-winning PBS documentaries Brooklyn Castle

 , The New Public

 .
 She sings for the NYC band Easy Lover.

 is AlterNet's senior writer.
 He is an award-winning reporter and the author of two books, most recently Goliath: Life and Loathing in Greater Israel

 is a senior fellow covering democracy issues.
 He is a longtime print and broadcast journalist and has reported for National Public Radio, Monitor Radio, Marketplace, TomPaine.com and many newspapers.
 He has written and co-authored three books on voting rights since 2004, including Count My Vote

 is an AlterNet associate editor, focusing on video and documentaries.
 Previously she worked at Shutterstock and Financial Times, and also has produced original reports for CNN.
 Follow her at @alexpreditor

 is an AlterNet staff writer who focuses on sex, relationships and culture.